 I’m currently working on a FREE Creative Hobby Guide of over 125 creative hobbies to choose from, including what supplies you need to get started, where to find beginner tutorials, and which ones are best for a tight space or tight budget.

 If you’re interested in this creative hobby guide, sign up for my email list below to be one of the first to know when it comes out.
-You’ll also get a copy of my Basic Crafting Guide when you sign up.

 In the meantime, take a look through my Pinterest page.
 It’s got boards dedicated to several creative hobbies, with links to tips and tricks, tutorials, patterns, project ideas and more.
 (Don’t forget to hit follow!)